eviltik/devsrv/README.md

 ## Config file

-When starting, the process try to read `./devserver.json` and `./devserver.js`
+When starting, the process try to read `./devserver.json` in the current directory or in specified `--config-file` directory